r4plh/rustFaceCrop/Instructions.md

         ```rust
         let images = load_local_images("WIDER_val")?;
         ```
     * Change the folder name `"WIDER_val"` to your custom folder's name.
-For example, if you have a folder named `sample_images`, change the line to:
+For example, if you have a folder named `sample_images`, change the line to, I have added sample_images folder to test for few images which are there in sample images because WIDER_FACE_VAL is a big dataset:
         ```rust
         let images = load_local_images("sample_images")?;
         ```